 Associate Degree Nursing is designed to prepare men and women for general staff registered nursing positions which involve direct care of patients.
 There are two routes of entry into the program: one for beginning students and one for Licensed Practical Nurses.
 Individuals considering enrollment or currently enrolled in the nursing program should be aware that prior felony convictions may prohibit eligibility for licensure upon completion of the program.

-The program is approved by the Iowa Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN) (formerly the National League for Nursing Accrediting Commission, Inc.), 3343 Peachtree Road N.E., Suite 850, Atlanta, GA 30326, (404-975-5000), www.acenursing.org.
+The program is approved by the Iowa Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).

 The application process, entrance requirements and curriculum are provided in the ADN Program Brochure.

 The applicant must complete the application process through the health professions counselor located in the Student Development Office.
-The ADN program offers two starts: Summer Term and Fall Semester.
-A ranking process will be used by the admissions committee in the review of ADN applications.
-Applicants will receive points for the requirements met and applicants will be ranked by the number of points earned.
+The ADN program offers two starts: Summer and Fall Terms (refer to the course schedule).

 All applicants must complete a high school diploma or equivalency program.
 The date of formal application to the program will be the date the applicant submits a complete application to the ADN program.
-Final acceptance to the program will be when the applicant has been selected according to the ranking process and has successfully completed all of the prerequisites for the ADN program.
-The date of application will be factored in if two or more applicants tie for the same rank.
+Final acceptance to the program will be when the applicant has successfully completed all of the prerequisites for the ADN program.
+The date of application will be factored in if two or more applicants compete for vacancy.
 Completed applications are reviewed starting in December for the next academic year.

 Nurse Aide Training:

-The following required courses must be completed with a grade of C or higher.
+The following required courses must be completed with a grade of C or better.

-- One full-year course (2 semesters) of high school Algebra II
+- One full-year course (2 semesters) of high school Algebra II/college prepatory Algebra or Statistics

 - Biology: two semesters of high school/college preparatory biology